Voxel8/BoundingBoxes.jl/README.md

 true
 ```

-Finally we can see if a bounds is inside another one:
+Finally, we can see if a bounds is inside another one:
 ```
 julia> isinside(Bounds2(3,3,0,0), Bounds2(2,2,1,1))
 true